SixLabors/docs/articles/imagesharp/imageformats.md

 # Image Formats

 ImageSharp keeps the in-memory image model separate from the file format on disk.
-That means the same processing code can work across JPEG, PNG, WebP, TIFF, GIF, and the other built-in codecs, while the encoder and metadata layers handle the format-specific details at the edges.
+That means the same processing code can work across JPEG, PNG, WebP, TIFF, OpenEXR, GIF, and the other built-in codecs, while the encoder and metadata layers handle the format-specific details at the edges.

 This page is the format map for the library: which built-in formats ship by default, what each one is good at, and where to go next for format-specific guidance.